dushyantzz/secure-mcp-server-framework/README.md

 - It shows simple stats: how many times tools ran and how long they took.
 - You can run it on your computer or a cloud that supports MCP.

-That’s it—simple, safe, and ready to use with AI.
+That’s it, simple, safe, and ready to use with AI.

+Note: Still Its not completed, working on it